Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat: Introduction

-A useful diagnostic quantity for characterizing such kinetically roughened states is the surface height difference distribution (SHD) $P(\Delta h)$ \cite{takeuchi10,takeuchi11, halpin, oliveira13, almeida14, almeida17, akutsu25-2}.
-Here, the SHD is not introduced as a new observable but as a reading tool to distinguish different microscopic organizations of surface steps under kinetic roughening.
-In particular, the sign of the skewness of $P(\Delta h)$ provides a simple criterion to identify asymmetric surface undulations: positive and negative skewness correspond to bell-shaped and cup-shaped surface morphologies, respectively \cite{akutsu25-2}.
-This classification plays a central role in the following sections, where it is used to diagnose the emergence and suppression of intrinsic step jamming.
+Here, the sign of the skewness of $P(\Delta h)$ provides a simple criterion to identify asymmetric surface undulations: positive and negative skewness correspond to bell-shaped and cup-shaped surface morphologies, respectively \cite{akutsu25-2}.
+This classification plays a central role in the following sections, where it is used to diagnose the emergence and suppression of ``intrinsic step jamming'', defined later in this section.
+In fact, the skewness and kurtosis of the SHD, which were defined and systematically analyzed in our previous work \cite{akutsu25-2}, are used here as diagnostic measures, and their numerical values are not repeated in the present study.

-Figure~1 summarizes representative kinetic roughening regimes under interface-limited steady crystal growth and retreat.
-Of particular importance for the present study is that KPZ-like kinetic roughening appears adjacent to the smooth surface region (Fig. \ref{kr-diagram} (a), (b)).
-In this regime, surface steps remain microscopically identifiable even when the surface exhibits scale-dependent height fluctuations, and the frequency of step-step interaction events varies depending on growth conditions.
-When step-step interaction events are infrequent, capillary fluctuations dominate, and the surface height difference distribution $P(\Delta h)$ remains nearly Gaussian (\ref{kr-diagram} (e)).
-In contrast, frequent step-step interaction events under nonequilibrium driving can lead to asymmetric fluctuations (\ref{kr-diagram} (d), (f)).